gelsogrove/shopME/docs/other/task-list.md

 - Test for performance and usability with large order datasets

 **SPECIAL NOTE**:
-Currently, the Orders page does not have pagination, which can cause performance and usability issues with many orders.
-Andrea requires proper pagination.
+Pagination for the Orders page is now implemented and fully functional.

 **STORY POINT**: TBD
-**STATUS**: 🔴 Not Started
+**STATUS**: ✅ COMPLETED

 ================================================================================